rrocharoberto/fields-data/README.md

 	6.9) Catching exceptions when retrieving data from OpenWeather API and handling it as `FieldAPIException` (for bad gateway HTTP response).

-	6.10) New field `polygon_idd` in table `Boundary` to save id of the polygon created in OpenWeather API.
-Avoid creating new polygon when it already there.
+	6.10) New field `polygon_id` in table `Boundary` to save id of the polygon created in OpenWeather API.
+Avoid creating new polygon when it is already there.
 The OpenWeather API keeps the polygons.
+When there is a request, the code checks if it is necessary create a new polygon.

 	6.11) Special note of [polygon API](from https://agromonitoring.com/api/polygons): "When creating a polygon, the first and last positions are equivalent, and they MUST contain identical values" (example of incorrect API call).